-PTSD After Sexual Assault Temporarily Took Away My Power — This Is How I'm Taking It Back
+PTSD In The Wake Of Sexual Assault Took My Power Away — This Is How I'm Taking It Back

 I pushed him off of me.
 I know I did.
 Didn't I?
 For months after I was sexually assaulted, this question plagued me.
 As I meticulously recounted the events of that night in excruciating detail on a daily basis, I doubted my actions and feelings of violation.
 I constantly replayed the events of that night in my mind on the bus to work or while waiting in line to buy lunch.
 I didn't realize it at the time, but I was struggling with Posttraumatic stress disorder, or PTSD after sexual assault.